Weekly Roundup: FCC’s plan to revoke net neutrality, Uber defends tracking practices

 Deep Sentinel raises $7.4M to bring deep learning to home security

-Two new unicorns are born, Uber faces two lawsuits, and the FCC unveils its proposal to revoke net neutrality.
+Two new unicorns are born, Uber faces two lawsuits and the FCC unveils its proposal to revoke net neutrality.
 These are the top tech stories you need to know this week, and you can sign up to receive this post as a newsletter delivered to your inbox on Saturdays.

 1. FCC details plan to roll back net neutrality rules

 FCC Chairman Ajit Pai, newly appointed by President Trump, announced his intention to rescind the net neutrality rules created by the agency’s 2015 Open Internet Order.
 He called the 2015 Open Internet Order “an aberration” that “puts the federal government at the center of the internet.”
-The agency enacted a preemptive strike against critics with a “Myth Vs. Facts” sheet, which we’ve torn apart here.
+The agency enacted a preemptive strike against critics with a “Myth vs. Facts” sheet, which we’ve torn apart here.
 Want to say something to the FCC about all this?
 Here’s how to make your voice heard.

 2. Uber defends tracking techniques and is hit with ‘Hell’ lawsuit